javifm86/hugo-site/content/blog/2020-21-01-tailwind-hugo/index.en.md

 @tailwind utilities;
 {{< / highlight >}}

-Tailwind is comiled using PostCSS, so adding new plugins is very easy.
+Tailwind is compiled using PostCSS, so adding new plugins is very easy.
 We are going to add `autoprefixer` in order to auto generate prefixes for CSS properties that need them.
 Besides when compiling for production, we will use `purgecss` and `cssnano` for reducing the file size for our stylesheet.
 Let´s see PostCSS config file (`postcss.config.js` in the root folder):